PhapNguyenHoangViet/Deploying-a-Multi-Model-and-Multi-RAG-Powered-Chatbot-Using-AWS-CDK-on-AWS/content/1-Introduction/3-ModelRequirements/_index.md

 In case of no keys needs, the secret value must be an empty JSON `{}`, NOT an empty string `''`.
 {{% /notice %}}

-make sure that the environment variable matches what is expected by the framework in use, like Langchain ([see available langchain integrations](https://python.langchain.com/docs/integrations/llms/)).
+Make sure that the environment variable matches what is expected by the framework in use, like Langchain ([see available langchain integrations](https://python.langchain.com/docs/integrations/llms/)).

 #### Azure OpenAI integration as third party model